Cognition: An Erica Reed Thriller (full season)

 Runners-Up: The Walking Dead, Journey, Botanicula, The Journey Down: Chapter One

-“If you’ve never played The Silver Lining, you may not be familiar with the work of Austin Haynes.
-But even if you have, it was no sure thing that Haynes could jump from the fantastical adventures in Daventry to a dark, disturbing serial murder thriller.
+“It was no sure thing that Haynes could jump from the fantastical adventures in Daventry to a dark, disturbing serial murder thriller.
 But the self-proclaimed “composer for the imagination” did just that with Cognition, delivering a top-notch score that evoked all the right moods at just the right times.
 We clearly all hope to hear more from him in future, in more ways than one.”

 Runners-Up: Botanicula, The Walking Dead, Deponia (series), Journey